rockdisc/Book-of-Knowledge/2-Main/2-Areas/Worldbuilding/Poet's Land/1-Main/Witlan.md

 ### Currency
 Taken from the golden standard.
-Fers are the main currency they are equal to 1/16th of a kg of gold.
+Fers are the main currency they are equal to 1/16th of a gram of gold.
 Denfers are a 10ths of a fer
 Chics a quarter of a denfer